 By Honorable Peter C. Groff For good reasons many African Americans have wonderful memories of their time in public schools.
-Among those recollections are the family and community legacies, the […]
+Among those recollections are the family and community legacies, the favorite teacher and the lifelong […]

-The Associated Press Mississippi’s public schools face unintended, unfair and unhelpful outcomes in state accountability rankings if the U.S. Department of Education does not approve the state’s plan to freeze […]
+The Associated Press Mississippi’s public schools face unintended, unfair and unhelpful outcomes in state accountability rankings if the U.S. Department of Education does not approve the state’s plan to freeze those rankings during the transition […]

 By George E. Curry